-For further information, please contact the Head of Modern Languages and French, Mr A. Bridges (ajwb@yarmschool.org), or the Head of German, Mr T. Fellows (tef@yarmschool.org)
+For further information, please contact the Head of Modern Languages and French, Mr A. Bridges (ajwb@yarmschool.org), the Head of German, Mr T. Fellows (tef@yarmschool.org), or the Head of Spanish, Mrs B. Addison (Beverley.Addison@yarmschool.org)